-8.3 Who will assess applications?
+8.2 Who will assess applications?

 The department will assess whether the application is eligible and compliant on its individual merit.
 Assessors, comprised of department staff, will assess the application on its individual merit against the assessment criteria and whether it represents value with money.
 The department uses this information to help them recommend to the decision maker whether the eligible organisation is to be awarded a grant.
-Any expert/advisor, who is not a Commonwealth official, will be required/expected to perform their duties in accordance with the CGRGs.